-Subsidence and accretion data collected at CRMS 0624, 2493, 0583, 0605, and 0584 from site installation through the end of 2015 yields some insight as to the nature of elevation change in the vicinity of ME-11 (figure 25).
+Subsidence and accretion data collected at CRMS 0624, 2493, 0583, 0605, and 0584 from site installation through the end of 2018 yields some insight as to the nature of elevation change in the vicinity of ME-11 (figure 25).
 Most of these sites were experiencing substantial elevation loss during the 2010-2011 drought, as severe dewatering of the organic soils lead to highly negative rates (figure 26).
 These elevation change rates ranged from -0.67 cm/yr to -0.08 cm/yr, but generally were closer to -0.42 cm/yr on average.
 The overall pattern of elevation change was highly negative from initial measurements until 2011 at the peak of the drought.
-This pattern abruptly reversed during the next several years as heavy local rainfall became routine, and by 2015 the rates had in most cases reversed.
-This trend leads to the relatively stable annual elevation rates in the project and reference areas hovering around zero.
-This is however somewhat deceiving as there have be dynamic negative and positive rate swings depending on the local water budgets.
+This pattern abruptly reversed during the next several years as heavy local rainfall became routine, and by 2018 the rates had in all cases reversed.
+This trend leads to the relatively stable annual elevation rates in the project and reference areas.
+This is however somewhat deceiving as there have been dynamic negative and positive rate swings depending on the local water budgets.

-The estimate for relative sea level rise at Sabine Pass is 0.57 cm/yr which minimizes even the positive elevation gains and further enhances the negative or static elevation change at these CRMS sites.
+The estimate for relative sea level rise at Sabine Pass is 0.59 cm/yr which minimizes even the positive elevation gains and further enhances the negative or static elevation change at these CRMS sites.
 These values indicate elevation change rates along the interior of the Mermentau lakes sub basin are problematic in sustaining the long term productivity of the areas marshes.
-CRMS site 0584 had the most negative elevation change rate (-0.23 cm/yr).
-This is likely due to its proximity to the Mermentau River.
-This location could receive sediment distribution from the Mermentau River during both heavy upland rain events and strong southerly wind and tides.
-However this is not a strong enough effect to override the negative elevation trajectory at this location.
+CRMS site 0584 had the only negative elevation change rate (-0.015 cm/yr).
+This is likely due to its proximity to the Mermentau River; this location is more mineral and less prone to shrink/swell.
 The typical cycle in these locations is accretion building up the marshes contiguous to the river channel as interior areas are cut off and undergo sedimentation starvation.
-But it appears that with sufficient rainfall the interior marshes for the project area and reference CRMS sites can maintain a roughly static elevation rate with organic production and swelling of the soils due to hydration.
+But it appears that with sufficient rainfall and salinity control the interior marshes of the project area and reference CRMS sites can maintain a roughly static elevation rate with organic production and swelling of the soils due to hydration.
 The soil elevation change, compared to the original marsh elevation and hydrologic prism, are used to generate individual CRMS site Submergence Vulnerability Index (SVI) values.
 These are then compared at larger spatial scales such as by basin, by marsh type, and coastwide to give context to local CRMS sites or project observations.
-The ME11 project, reference, and river CRMS sites are all above the Mermentau Basin median SVI score indicating that the majority of the sites are out of the water between 50% and 70% of the time (figure 27).
+The ME11 project, reference, and river CRMS sites are all above the Mermentau Basin median SVI score indicating that the majority of the sites are out of the water between 70% and 80% of the time (figure 27).
 However CRMS0583 is higher than the rest of the ME11 CRMS sites and is above mean water level almost 90% of the time.
 But when compared to both all intermediate marshes and all CRMS sites coastwide the CRMS sites in and around ME11 are generally average or below, with the exception of CRMS0583.

 Figure 25.
-Elevation change per year in the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River reference site (CRMS0584) based on data collected from site installation through 2015.
+Elevation change per year in the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River reference site (CRMS0584) based on data collected from site installation through 2018.

 Figure 26.
 Elevation change per year in the project CRMS site 0583, which is representative of the other project and reference CRMS sites.
-Note the v shape of the scatterplot bottoming out during the drought of 2010-2011 and completely rebounding by 2015.
+Note the v shape of the scatterplot bottoming out during the drought of 2010-2011 and completely rebounding by 2016.

 Figure 27.
-Submergence Vulnerability Index at multiple spatial scales and at the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River reference site (CRMS0584) based on data collected from site installation through 2015.
+Submergence Vulnerability Index at multiple spatial scales and at the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River reference site (CRMS0584) based on data collected from site installation through 2018.